 Having consistency in your business practices is a must.
 If things are constantly changing in terms of operations, you gain a probability to miss key details and appear disorderly.
 This isn’t to say that business practices shouldn’t evolve, but the basic premises, or rather the core values, should stay in place no matter what.
 People need to know what they are going to get by doing business with you, and employees need to know how they are expected to perform.

-Use discernment in your in your cliental –
+Use discernment in your cliental –

 Just as you interview your potential staff, potential clients need to be interviewed as well.
 It’s hard when you need to hit a certain bottom line to turn anyone away, but sometimes people, their bad habits, and their lack of communication (or integrity), can cost you way more than money.
 Like it or not, your cliental says a lot about who you are as a business owner.